BSC-ES/providentia/docs/source/Library.md

 provi.filter(field, ...)
 ```

 where `field` is the field to filter by.
-The fields to filter by can be representativity fields, period fields or metadata fields.
+The fields to filter by can be coverage fields, period fields or metadata fields.

 If the field is numeric, lower and upper limits to retain data between can be set as follows: